TECNO's #ToneProud Campaign Aspires to End Skin Tone Bias in Imaging Technology to Represent Full Human Diversity

 News provided byTECNO Mobile Limited

 JAKARTA, Indonesia, Nov.
-3, 2024 /PRNewswire/ -- In a world where technology and AI shapes perceptions, are smartphones truly capturing the full spectrum and beauty of human diversity, especially in often-overlooked emerging markets?
+4, 2024 /PRNewswire/ -- In a world where technology and AI shape perceptions, are smartphones truly capturing the full spectrum and beauty of human diversity, especially in often-overlooked emerging markets?

 Today, TECNO, an innovative brand at the forefront of multi-skin tone imaging, gave its response to this question with the launch of its #ToneProud campaign.